Bahai Library Online

 This statement also quoted from a letter written on behalf of the Guardian by his Secretary to the National Spiritual Assembly on May 30, 1930: "To accept the Cause without the administration is like accepting the teachings without acknowledging the divine station of Bahá'u'lláh.
 To be a Bahá'í is to accept the Cause in its entirety...."
 "The administration is the social order of Bahá'u'lláh.
 Without it all the principles of the Cause will remain abortive.
 To take exception to this, therefore, is to take exception to the fabric that Bahá'u'lláh has prescribed, it is to disobey His law."
 [Ahmad Sohrab and the New History Society]

-Covenant-breakers; Ahmad Sohrab; New History Society; New York, USA; USA
+Covenant-breaking; Ahmad Sohrab; New History Society; New York, USA; United States (USA)

 He, like Sutherland Maxwell and Mason Remey, had studied at the École des Beaux Arts in Paris.
 These three and four others submitted designs for the Wilmette Temple for consideration.
 Other buildings designed by Louis Bourgeois include the Chicago Tribune Building, Evergreen Cabin in Englewood NJ where 'Abdu'l-Bahá hosted a Unity Feast, the Savoy Hotel in Chicago.